-AutoCrit is an easy to use, automated, substantive editing tool for fiction of any length, be it flash fiction or an epic novel.
+AutoCrit is an easy to use, automated, online substantive editing tool for fiction of any length, be it flash fiction or an epic novel.
 It can be used at any stage of the writing process — from the first draft to the last — to help identify common weaknesses in your writing and any areas that may need your attention.
 And it’s awesome!

 The aspects of your writing that AutoCrit examines relate to sentence craft, not grammar — it isn’t a copyediting program.
 It doesn’t flag misspelled words and punctuation mistakes.

-When you upload your text, it generates instant reports on your story’s pacing, dialog, strength of writing (overuse of adverbs, passive voice, showing vs telling, cliches, redundancies, and filler words), word choice, repetition, and a comparison of your work to successful fiction.
+When you upload your text, it generates instant reports on your story’s pacing, dialog, word choice, repetition, strength of writing (overuse of adverbs, passive voice, showing vs telling, cliches, redundancies, and filler words), and a comparison of your work to successful fiction.

 When it locates potential problems, it lists them in the sidebar and highlights them in the text in the main window.
 It doesn’t make changes, or recommend any specific changes to make, it just suggests the number of any given problem to remove.
-It does allow you to make changes to your text while you are in AutoCrit and to export the edited text to you computer, if you like.
+It allows you to make changes to your text while you are in AutoCrit and to export the edited text to you computer, if you like.

-We’ve posted a sample of one of the reports from the 3rd draft of To Thee is This World Given here, so that you can see a real world example (the changes made to the 3rd draft with the help of AutoCrit became the 4th draft, which was the first draft sent to a human editor).
+I’ve posted a sample of one of the reports from the 3rd draft of To Thee is This World Given here, so that you can see a real world example (the changes made to the 3rd draft with the help of AutoCrit became the 4th draft, which was the first draft sent to a human editor).

 There are three 12 month subscription plans available: for $60, you can evaluate up to 1,000 words at a time; for $96, you can evaluate up to 8,000 words at a time; and for $144 you can evaluate an unlimited number of words at a time.
 You can use any level repeatedly over the duration of the subscription, so while there are limits on the number of words you can upload at any one time with the first two plans, over the course of the year all three programs allow you upload an unlimited number of words.
 You can try it for free here.